Maesopsis

-Maesopsis eminii, the umbrella tree, is a species of tree in the family Rhamnaceae found in India and Africa.
+Maesopsis eminii, the umbrella tree, is a species of tree in the family Rhamnaceae found in tropical Africa.
 It is the only species in the genus Maesopsis.
 It is often grown as a plantation tree, and as a shade tree in coffee plantations and other crops.
 Birds and monkeys may disperse the seeds.
 Since this tree grows fast it is often used for regeneration of destroyed forest lands.
 Its timber is used for construction and firewood and its leaves for animal fodder.

 Description

 Maesopsis eminii is a large, fast-growing semi-deciduous tree growing to a height of about 30 m.
 The trunk is straight with a clear bole for the lowest third.
 The bark is greyish-brown and deeply furrowed.
 The branches are mostly horizontal causing the crown to be flat, although it becomes more rounded as the tree ages.
 The leaves are simple and elliptic-lanceolate, with toothed margins, 6 to 15 × 2 to 5 cm, glossy above, with a gland in each tooth.
 On the underside of the leaves there are domatia in the axils of the secondary nerves.
 The inflorescence is a many-flowered cyme up to 5 cm long, each greenish-yellow flower having five calyx lobes that are longer than the corolla lobes and a single anther.
 The fruit is a drupe up to 3.5 cm long, green at first, turning yellow and then purple-black as it ripens.
 It contains a large stone with one or two black seeds inside.